ken-excel/phantom_omni/README.md

 6. Compile the code
 > catkin_make

 7. Debugging
+Debug the sample code (omni_angle/src/main.cpp).
+The rest of packages/codes can be left without any changes.
-Once you have debugged the code (omni_angle/src/main.cpp)
+Once you have debugged the sample code, try
 > roslaunch phantom_omni omni.launch
-> rosrun omni_angle omni_angle.
+> rosrun omni_angle omni_angle

 The phantom omni should move all the joints 30 degrees.